ucdavisdatalab/workshop_git_for_teams/chapters/01_about-github.md

 such changes made to that project would be trackable according to the logic of version control.

-Simultaneously pushing and pulling on multiple computers would look something like the following:
+Simultaneously pushing and pulling from multiple computers would look something like the following:

 ```{figure} ../img/github_as_hub.png